Social Studies

 This course, taken in conjunction with Civics, will include numerous topics in the study of economics.
 Students will learn about micro and macro economics, which includes a unit on personal finance, a NH state requirement.
 (HB1671) Students will use primary and secondary sources to produce projects, essays, and presentations.
 This is a required credit for graduation.

-Modern World Studies (Std.
-A) 0260 (Honors & A-level NH Scholars eligible)
+Modern World Studies (CCP) 2310 (Honors & CCP NH Scholars eligible)

 1 Credit Grade 11

-Students will approach the study of the modern world thematically, to include, but are not limited to: Human Rights, Economic Development, and Political Structure, Governance, and Interactions.
+Students will approach the study of the modern world chronologically, starting with the global Cold War and continuing through modern day.
 Students will learn about Genocide/the Holocaust, as per a NH state mandate.
 (RSA 193-E:2-f) Students will use primary and secondary sources to produce projects, essays, and presentations.
 This is a required credit for graduation.

 SOCIAL STUDIES ELECTIVES